First-year Parent Questions

 Every residence hall has WiFi, a laundry room and cleaning services for public spaces.
 Case, Linde, and South dorms have communal kitchens for residents to use.
 Sontag dorm has kitchens in every suite.
 Atwood dorm has kitchens in efficiencies.

 There are music practice rooms in the Platt Campus Center that are open to all students.

 What online resources does HMC have for parents?

 There is the Parents website.
 Parents can also keep informed of Harvey Mudd events at the News and Events page.
 In addition to the listserv for Harvey Mudd parents, there is the Yahoo! group hmcparents, which is run by parents and not affiliated with the College.

 What do you feel is the proper balance between students coming home and parents visiting the campus during the first year?

-How does the meal plan system work, and what options do the students have?
+How does the meal plan system work?

 What food options are available outside the main dining hall?
 Can students take food back to their rooms from the dining hall?
 Can/should students bring refrigerators and microwaves?